KD2D/Chat-for-Meta-Llama-Inst/README.md

 This code is made for learning purposes and is still in progress.
 Feel free to use it, modify it, suggest improvements or new ideas.
 > 🤍 If the code was useful, let me know.
-It motivates us to develop it further!
+It motivates to develop it further!

 Works well on RTX 2060 Super (8GB VRAM)